 Written work for this course is completed in the simulation lab, observational sites, and clinical units.
-All observational site paperwork should be submitted to Brightspace prior to the end of the semester.
-Daily home clinical paperwork will be completed while at clinical.
+All daily home clinical and observational site paperwork should be submitted to Brightspace prior to the end of the semester (failure to complete will result in a clinical failure).
 Late work to simulation will result in clinical hours being missed.